Apartment Rental Questions and Answers

 How Long Does It Take To Get Approved For A Lease?
 What Information is Needed?

-As little as 10 minutes to 10 days - Ask me for more details.
+As little as 10 minutes to as long as 10 days - Every property is different.
 Applications are no longer processed by the onsite leasing or management staff.
-Independent companies perform the process once fees are paid to the leasing office or online via their instruction.
+Each property uses a company to perform the process once fees are paid to the leasing office or online via their website and instruction.
 Many apartment leasing and management offices now accept electronic or credit card payments for fees however there are some that require a money order or cashier's check for initial fees and deposits.
 Having all the required documents such as paycheck stubs, employment letter, driver license, copies of leases can expedite the application process.

 What are the qualifications or criteria considered to be approved for an apartment?